Chandantechnology/Chandan-/README.md

 # python:-

-•write a program to find factorial of a numer.
+•write a program to find factorial of a number.

 (https://github.com/Sangram-tech/Python--/blob/main/FACTORIAL.py)